Oct 25, 2017

 Another important factor deterring surgeons from embracing 3D print technology was time.
 It would take around four to seven days to develop a model using an industrial-grade 3D printer.
 Outsourcing took even longer.

 Witowski also highlighted the fact that SLA and SLS weren’t suitable, as surgeons would lose the ability to visualize the parenchyma (the external shape of the liver).
-He made it his goal to offer an alternative, using an FDM printer and silicone – reducing manufacturing to a fraction of the price, while preserving all the details required to improve the surgical procedure.
+He made it his goal to offer an alternative, using an FFF printer and silicone – reducing manufacturing to a fraction of the price, while preserving all the details required to improve the surgical procedure.

 Using Ultimaker 3D printers to create liver models